 Corrections to inaccuracies in the information recorded (such as errors in dates, names, or descriptions) may be made by the Senate upon a motion to correct the log.
 Any corrections made will be clearly noted, and the reason for the change will be documented.

-Section IV: Log Maintenance and Updates
+Section IV: Log Maintenance

 The SGA Amendment and Revision Log shall be maintained and regularly updated by the Senior Vice President or their designated appointee.
 The Senior Vice President, or the designated appointee, is responsible for ensuring that the log is kept accurate and up-to-date whenever changes, revisions, or amendments to the Constitution or Bylaws occur.
 This includes making necessary updates promptly and ensuring that the log remains publicly accessible.